What is Dry Eyes?

 2. The Wet Type - This is less common, but is typically more damaging.
 The wet type of macula degeneration is caused by the growth of abnormal blood vessels behind the macula.
 The abnormal blood vessels tend to haemorrhage or leak, resulting in the formation of scar tissue.
 In some instances, the dry stage of macula degeneration can turn into the wet stage.See Video

 Will I go blind ?

 No, it is only the very central area that becomes affected so you still maintain your peripheral vision, which enables you to get about.
-Tasks like reading and television can often be improved with low visual aids.
-Jonathan conducts clinics at 2 local hospitals for patients with these types of problems.
+Tasks like reading and television can often be improved with low visual aids and Jonathan conducts clinics to provide these, funded by the Welsh Government.